Masculinity & Femininity are Plural

 Two Modes of Damseling

 E.B.
-Bax outlined two forms of damseling, one appearing as “simple weakness,” and the other as “aggressive weakness.”
-In his view simple weakness deserves consideration on its merits, whereas aggressive weakness deserves no assistance.
+Bax outlined two forms of damseling; 1. “simple weakness,” and 2. “aggressive weakness.”
+In his view simple weakness deserves consideration on its merits, whereas aggressive weakness deserves no consideration.

 “For modern Feminists of the sentimental school, the distinction is altogether lost sight of between weakness as such and aggressive weakness.
 Now I submit there is a very considerable difference between what is due to weakness that is harmless and unprovocative, and weakness that is aggressive, still more when this aggressive weakness presumes on itself as weakness, and on the consideration that might be extended to it, in order to become tyrannical and oppressive.
 Weakness as such assuredly deserves all consideration, but aggressive weakness deserves none save to be crushed beneath the iron heel of strength.
 Woman at the present day has been encouraged by a Feminist public opinion to become meanly aggressive under the protection of her weakness.
 She has been encouraged to forge her gift of weakness into a weapon of tyranny against man, unwitting that in so doing she has deprived her weakness of all just claim to consideration or even to toleration.”
 Chapter 5: The “Chivalry” Fake, in The Fraud of Feminism (1913)